Skip to content

 Update of a contact's opt-ins (communication consents)

-The data.object then contains the optinId and contactId corresponding respectively to the consent and the contact concerned.
+The data.object then contains the optinId and the contactId corresponding respectively to the consent and the related contact.

 json5